dotnet/docs/docs/architecture/grpc-for-wcf-developers/grpc-in-a-nutshell.md

 ---
-title: gRPC in a Nutshell
+title: gRPC in a nutshell - gRPC for WCF Developers
-description: gRPC for WCF Developers | gRPC in a Nutshell
+description: TO BE WRITTEN
 author: markrendle
 ms.date: 09/02/2019
 ---